deephaven/deephaven-core/web/WebDevelopersGuide.md

  Note that the filter property will immediately return the new value, but you may receive update events using the old filter before the new one is applied, and the `filterchanged` event fires.
 Reusing existing, applied filters may enable this to perform better on the server.
 The `updated` event will also fire, but `rowadded` and `rowremoved` will not.
- * `applyCustomColumns(String[]):String[]` - Replace the current custom columns with a new set.
+ * `applyCustomColumns(String[]):String[]` - Deprecated, use `applyCustomColumns(CustomColumn[])` instead - Replace the current custom columns with a new set.
+These columns can be used when adding new filter and sort operations to the table, as long as they are present.
+ * `applyCustomColumns(CustomColumn[]):CustomColumn[]` - Replace the current custom columns with a new set.
 These columns can be used when adding new filter and sort operations to the table, as long as they are present.
  * `setViewport(Number firstRow, Number lastRow, Column[]= columns, Number= updateIntervalMs):TableViewportSubscription` -
  If the columns parameter is not provided, all columns will be used.
 If the updateIntervalMs parameter is not provided, a default of one second will be used.
 Until this is called, no data will be available.
 Invoking this will result in events